denoland/fresh/docs/getting-started/create-a-route.md

 }
 ```

-> The first two lines are the JSX pragma, and the import for the JSX create
+> ℹ️ The first two lines are the JSX pragma, and the import for the JSX create
 > element function.
 These are just boilerplate.
 You don't need to know exactly
 > what they do - they just ensure that JSX get's rendered correctly.